suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-search/index.md

 ## Update the useQuery to take the filterText into consideration

-- First we change the unique identifier for the query to `['restaurants', filterText]`.
+- First, we change the unique identifier for the query to `['restaurants', filterText]`.
 This allows any caching that `react-query` does to be dependent on our filter text.
 - Then we dynamically change the URL based on the filter.
-If there is no filterText we use the default URL, otherwise we send a query parameter with our filter text.
+If there is no filterText, we use the default URL, otherwise, we send a query parameter with our filter text.

 ```javascript